Our Immune Medicine Platform

 Pairing receptor chains

-pairSEQ builds on immunoSEQ by using a combinatorial strategy to accurately pair the alpha and beta chains of T-cell receptors at high-throughput, which is challenging to do at scale using other methods because the two chains of the Y-shaped receptors are located on different chromosomes.
+pairSEQ builds on immunoSEQ by using a combinatorial strategy to accurately pair the alpha and beta chains of T-cell receptors or B-cell receptors at high-throughput, which is challenging to do at scale using other methods because the two chains of the Y-shaped receptors are located on different chromosomes.

 Identifying optimal therapeutic TCRs

 TruTCR characterizes binding, cytotoxicity, and safety properties of antigen-specific, paired TCRs to identify a subset that is therapeutic-grade, enabling the discovery and development of optimal clinical candidates to be engineered into TCR-mediated cellular therapies.

 immunoSEQ, MIRA, and pairSEQ, are for Research Use Only.
 Not for use in diagnostic procedures.
 TruTCR is for investigational use only.

 Clinical Immunomics Database